 At LiqTech, we have long-term experience working with top marine scrubber manufacturers, shipowners, and shipyards, and we have a market-proven solution to obtain constant IMO compliance.

 In January 2020, the International Maritime Organization (IMO) implemented a new lower cap on sulfur emissions for international shipping to obtain a cleaner shipping industry.
-The regulations are even stricter inside the Emission Control Areas (ECA), which sets new standards for how ships should treat their marine scrubber wastewater.
+The regulations are even stricter inside the Emission Control Areas (ECA).
+This sets new standards for how ships should treat their marine scrubber wastewater.

 We are here to remove unburned fuel oil, soot particles, ash, and heavy metals from marine scrubber wastewater and take an active role in reducing world pollution.
 We care about the future, and at the same time, about growth.
 We see it as our mission to enable marine companies to grow stronger while meeting tomorrow's environmental demands.
 That means the world to us.